polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 * Substrate Recipes - `substrate.dev/recipes/`

    General best practice guidelines on how to develop with Substrate.
-   If you create best practice documentation about about using a specific feature of Substrate, you should create the documentation in the same directory as the other documentation for that specific feature.
+   If you create best practice documentation about using a specific feature of Substrate, you should create the documentation in the same directory as the other documentation for that specific feature.